marceneperry/bib_db/README.md

   - Displays hot keys to navigate the menu
 - `Show Books` Display a list of books
   - Use up and down arrow keys to move through the list of books in the database
+  - Use `Ctrl-D` to delete the selected book
 - `Book Add` Add a new book
   - To begin editing press `Alt-I`
   - To exit editing press `Alt-X`